 (f) A description of the proposed measures and priority elements for a management plan to be adopted to achieve the specified objectives;

-[(g) The duration of the proposed area and measures;]

 (h) A monitoring, research and review plan including priority elements;

-(i) Information on any consultations undertaken with adjacent coastal States and/or relevant global, regional, subregional and sectoral bodies.
+(i) Information on any consultations undertaken with States, in particular adjacent coastal States and/or relevant global, regional, subregional and sectoral bodies.

 5. Further requirements regarding the contents of proposals [shall] [may] be elaborated by the Scientific and Technical Body, as necessary, for consideration and adoption by the Conference of the Parties.